Mini Piling Ground Investigation Requirements

 • Conservative design assumptions

-During installation, actual ground conditions are monitored and designs can be adjusted if required.
-This allows projects to proceed while still managing risk effectively.
+During installation, contractors track actual ground conditions.
+This way, they can adjust designs if required.
+It allows projects to proceed while still managing risk.

 A Key Step in Foundation Design